Overview

 When submitted drawings, please bearing in mind the following: -

-Drawing to List - Example output
+Estimate - Example output

 The output from our Quantity Surveyors will be a set of marked up drawings and a spreadsheet steel list.
 These can either be used for your own needs, or the steel list can be submitted to the Quantifire Web Service to produce estimate(s) of fire protection materials.